 Fast.
 What I’m referring to here is speed of operation, not lens apertures.

-Particularly with the larger a9 series cameras, Sony has really been forging ahead with camera speed, and some aspects of that are now filtering down into other cameras in Sony’s range.
+Particularly with the larger Alpha series cameras, Sony has really been forging ahead with camera speed, and some aspects of that are now filtering down into other cameras in Sony’s range.
 It’s really showing on the RX100 VII, with unusually fast autofocus.
-And I also found the tracking to be unusually good—something that leaves something to be desired on many other cameras.
+And I also found the tracking to be especially good—something that leaves something to be desired on many other cameras.

 There were other aspects of speed that I’ve liked about this camera.
 It has very fast burst shooting—up to 20 frames per second—and while the mechanical shutter is limited to a fairly slow 1/2000 sec, the electronic shutter can fire down to 1/32000 second.
 You obviously need a lot of light or a very high ISO—or both—but it opens up some fun and interesting creative possibilities.